WBKO

 WBKO (channel 13) is a television station in Bowling Green, Kentucky, United States, affiliated with ABC, Fox, and The CW Plus.
-It is owned by Gray Television alongside Telemundo affiliate WBGS-LD (channel 34).
+It is owned by Gray Media alongside Telemundo affiliate WBGS-CD (channel 34).
 The two stations maintain studios on Russellville Road (US 68/KY 80) near its junction with Interstate 165 on the west side of Bowling Green.
-The transmitter facility is located along Kentucky Route 185 (Richardsville Road) in unincorporated northern Warren County.
+The transmitter facility is located along Kentucky Route 185 (Richardsville Road) in northern Warren County.

 WBKO went on the air in 1962 as WLTV; after five years without a network affiliation, it has been aligned with ABC since 1967.
 In 1969, WLTV's tower was blown off its base in a dynamiting incident.
 The station was sold the next year and new transmission facilities built, emerging as the only source of television news and information for much of south-central Kentucky for most of its history.
 It has been owned by Gray since 2002.